Canon 7D II versus Canon M10

 |Canon 7D (⇒ lft | rgt)||optical||YES||3.0||920||fixed||no||8000||8.0||12||no|

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 7D II or the Canon M10 – has the upper hand?
-Below is a summary of the relative strengths of each of the two contestants.
+The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (20 vs 17.9MP) with a 6% higher linear resolution.